greg-md/ng-facebook/README.md

 All components have next attributes:

-#### lazy-load
+#### lazyLoad

 By default plugins are loaded when Facebook SDK is initialized.
-If you want plugins to be lazy loaded, use `lazy-load` attribute.
+If you want plugins to be lazy loaded, use `lazyLoad` attribute.
-Setting `lazy-load` to `200` causes image to load 200 pixels before it appears on viewport.
+Setting `lazyLoad` to `200` causes image to load 200 pixels before it appears on viewport.

 You can also define lazy loading threshold globally providing `FB_PARSE_LAZY_LOAD` token in module providers.